codegouvfr/react-dsfr/README.md

 This module is a wrapper/compatibility layer for [@gouvfr/dsfr](https://github.com/GouvernementFR/dsfr), the vanilla JS/CSS implementation of the DSFR.

+> 🟨 It goes without saying that this library will work in
+> vanilla JavaScript projects just fine.

 -   [x] Fully TypeSafe, well documented API.
 -   [x] Always in up to date with latest the DSFR evolutions.
         Code and Types generated from [`@gouvfr/dsfr`](https://www.npmjs.com/package/@gouvfr/dsfr)`/dist/dsfr.css`.